Joseph T. Coyle, MD

-Joseph T. Coyle, MD, is the Eben S. Draper Chair of Psychiatry and Neuroscience at Harvard Medical School and was chairman of the Consolidated Department of Psychiatry at Harvard 1991-2001.
+Joseph T. Coyle, MD, is the Eben S. Draper Professor of Psychiatry, emeritus, at Harvard Medical School and was chairman of the Consolidated Department of Psychiatry at Harvard 1991-2001.
 A graduate of the College of the Holy Cross, he received his MD from Johns Hopkins.
 He completed an internship in pediatrics, a residency in psychiatry, and a fellowship with the Nobel laureate Julius Axelrod, PhD.
 He joined the Hopkins faculty in 1975 and was named the Distinguished Service Professor of Child Psychiatry in 1985.

 Understanding the neurobiology of serious mental illness is essential for developing more effective treatments.
-Dr. Coyle’s Laboratory for Psychiatric and Molecular Neuroscience takes advantage of insights into recently identified genes that confer risk for schizophrenia and related disorders and translates them into genetic mouse models to determine how these mutations affect brain changes as well as function, neurochemistry, and behavior.
+Dr. Coyle’s research takes advantage of insights into recently identified genes that confer risk for schizophrenia and related disorders and translates them into genetic mouse models to determine how these mutations affect brain changes as well as function, neurochemistry, and behavior.

 Schizophrenia, bipolar disorder, and autism share several of these identified risk genes.
-Consistent with this genetic overlap, Dr. Coyle’s recent postmortem study of neuronal morphology in bipolar disorder has shown, for the first time, structural abnormalities similar to those in schizophrenia.
-In addition, Dr. Coyle’s group has applied the mouse genetic strategy to mutations implicated in Huntington’s disease, Alzheimer’s disease, and substance abuse.
+Consistent with this genetic overlap, Dr. Coyle’s postmortem study of neuronal morphology in bipolar disorder has shown, for the first time, structural abnormalities similar to those in schizophrenia.
+In addition, Dr. Coyle’s team applied the mouse genetic strategy to mutations implicated in Huntington’s disease, Alzheimer’s disease, and substance abuse.

-The lab uses genetic mouse models to characterize the mechanisms by which altered glutamatergic neurotransmission leads to pathological alterations in the brain, as a means to gain insight into the neurobiological underpinnings of schizophrenia.
-The goal is to use this new understanding of the brain to develop novel and effective treatments for schizophrenia and other disorders of compromised glutamatergic signaling.
+Dr. Coyle’s lab used genetic mouse models to characterize the mechanisms by which altered glutamatergic neurotransmission leads to pathological alterations in the brain, as a means to gain insight into the neurobiological underpinnings of schizophrenia.
+The goal was to use this new understanding of the brain to develop novel and effective treatments for schizophrenia and other disorders of compromised glutamatergic signaling.

 Schizophrenia is characterized by reduced hippocampal volume, decreased dendritic spine density, altered neuroplasticity signaling pathways, and cognitive deficits associated with impaired hippocampal function.
 In the study, “Multiple Risk Pathways for Schizophrenia Converge in Serine Racemase Knockout Mice, a Mouse Model of NMDA Receptor Hypofunction,” Dr. Coyle’s group sought to determine whether this diverse pathology could be linked to NMDAR hypofunction, and thus used the SR-/- mouse model.
 They found that D-serine was necessary for the maintenance of long-term potentiation in the adult hippocampal dentate gyrus and for full NMDAR activity on granule cells.
 SR-/- mice had reduced dendritic spines and hippocampal volume.
 Chronic D-serine treatment normalized the electrophysiological, neurochemical, and cognitive deficits in SR-/- mice.
 These results demonstrate that NMDAR hypofunction can reproduce the numerous hippocampal deficits associated with schizophrenia, which can be reversed by chronic peripheral D-serine treatment.